Joachim Löw's 15-year stint as Germany boss has come to an end, but how much do you really know about the 2014 FIFA World Cup-winning coach?

 7) Sweet (and sour) tooth

-When it comes to nutrition it's a case of 'do as I say and not as I do' for Löw, who enjoys indulging in several treats that are off-limits for his playing staff - including smoking.
+When it comes to nutrition it's a case of 'do as I say and not as I do' for Löw, who enjoys indulging in several treats that are off-limits for his playing staff - including smoking, which he finally gave up in 2019.
 "I don't think anyone eats as many sweets as I do: cakes, chocolate, ice cream, desserts," he told Die Welt.
 "I also occasionally have one or two too many espressos."
 The 58-year-old went further, admitting he likes to wind down at home with "a nice plate of spaghetti and a glass of red wine while watching a good thriller.
 At home I want to feel in harmony.
 No extremes, nothing hectic."

 8) His perfect Götze speech